 1. Review your strengths and weaknesses

-It’s really eye-opening to see your strengths and weaknesses laid out in front of you, and can help you see where you need to improve.
-Your strengths and weaknesses aren’t set in stone, you can always work on them and make improvements.
-So, if you’re ready to fix your life up start with what you’re good at and how you can use it, and look at what you’re weaknesses are and how you can compensate for them or build on them.
+It’s really eye-opening to see your strengths and weaknesses laid out in front of you, and it can help you see where you need to improve.
+Your strengths and weaknesses aren’t set in stone.
+You can always work on them and make improvements.
+So, if you’re ready to fix your life, an upstart with what you’re good at and how you can use it, and look at what you’re weaknesses are and how you can compensate for them or build on them.

 2. Make a plan for change

-Change doesn’t happen overnight, you need to work actively towards it to make that change.
-You need to make a plan for it, list the little ways you’re going to make change happen.
+Change doesn’t happen overnight.
+You need to work actively towards it to make that change.
+You need to plan for it and list the little ways you will make change happen.
 Are you going to do one thing that boosts your confidence every day?
 Is there a weakness you really need to work on if you want to be successful?

 I always find the best way to make a plan is to open up my Goals 2019 Diary and start laying out micro deadlines for myself.
 Work out three days in a row, for example, or push myself to write for thirty minutes straight every Saturday.
-I’ve also got a list of rewards to give myself like a new computer, tickets for holiday, a facial, little and big things that I can reward myself with along the way.
+I’ve also got a list of rewards to give myself like a new computer, tickets for a holiday, a facial, and little and big things with which I can reward myself along the way.

 3. Learn from someone else

 If you have a goal, the best way to motivate and inspire yourself would be to learn from someone who’s been there and done that before.
-I signed up to Masterclass to learn about writing from Malcolm Gladwell, but there are so many other classes you can learn to help yourself get ahead, how about cooking with Gordon Ramsay or singing with Christina Aguilera?
+I signed up for Masterclass to learn about writing from Malcolm Gladwell, but there are so many other classes you can learn to help yourself get ahead.
+How about cooking with Gordon Ramsay or singing with Christina Aguilera?

-I’m always on the lookout for new ways to learn from the people that inspire me, but there are other ways too.
-You might like to seek out a mentor in your industry, or find out when someone you admire is participating in an ask me anything thread.
+I’m always looking for new ways to learn from the people who inspire me, but there are other ways too.
+You might like to seek out a mentor in your industry or find out when someone you admire is participating in an ask me anything thread.

 4. Don’t spend too long thinking

 Thinking leads to inaction.
 It’s the same with fear.
-Fearing an outcome can cause you to freeze up, instead of taking responsibility and getting it done.
-I know that in the past I’ve been guilty of both of these.
-Getting stuck in the research phase for too long, or getting too comfortable.
-If you want to make any changes in your life, you should plan well, but not for too long.
+Fearing an outcome can cause you to freeze instead of taking responsibility and getting it done.
+I know that I’ve been guilty of both of these in the past.
+Getting stuck in the research phase for too long or getting too comfortable.
+If you want to make any changes in your life to get it together, you should plan well, but not for too long.

-The best way you can change your life is by living it and making amendments as you go.
+The best way you can change your life to get it together is by living it and making amendments as you go.
 Use the Getting Stuff Done planner to plan your best life every day.

-I read a really interesting thought piece by Seth Godin the other day, he talked about how he and his team made a lot of errors on a project.
-Each time they repeated the project, there would be less and less errors, but still errors nonetheless.
+I read a really interesting thought piece by Seth Godin the other day.
+He talked about how he and his team made a lot of errors on a project.
+Each time they repeated the project, there would be fewer and fewer errors, but still errors nonetheless.
 He wanted to change everything about the project and the errors he made, but things were still going wrong.

-Eventually they figured out the problem, they changed the system they used to work on the project and check it for errors, rather than changing themselves.
-Sometimes, when you’re trying to make big changes in your life and failing, you need to change the system, not your actions.
-Think about how this translates to your to-do list, do you need to change your weekly system to be more productive?
+Eventually, they figured out the problem.
+They changed the system they used to work on the project and checked it for errors rather than changing themselves.
+Sometimes, when you’re trying to make big changes in your life to get it together and failing, you need to change the system, not your actions.
+Think about how this translates to your to-do list.
+Do you need to change your weekly system to be more productive?

 6. Track your progress

 If you want to make big changes, you need to track your progress.
 You need to make a note of every time you do something well or complete a task and track your progress going forward.
-This way you’ll know that you’re on track.
+This way, you’ll know that you’re on track.
 One genius way to do this would be to create a chain method.
-You simply need a monthly overview and a pen, and to write a cross for every day you do a certain action.
-This will make sure you’re disciplined and motivated and also helps you keep a record of you progress.
+You simply need a monthly overview and a pen to write a cross for every day you do a certain action.
+This will make sure you’re disciplined and motivated and also helps you keep a record of your progress.